Dive into the Vibrant Matsuri and Japanese Festivals: From Odori Celebrations to the Iconic Takayama Matsuri

 *The all-night dancing is held from August 13th to 16th every year.

-The Gujo Odori dance is one of Japan’s three great Bon dances, along with the Awa Odori dance in Tokushima and the Nishimonai Bon dance in Akita.
+The Gujo Odori Festival is one of Japan’s three great Bon dances festivals, along with the Awa Odori dance festival in Tokushima and the Nishimonai Bon dance festival in Akita.
 Boasting a tradition of nearly 400 years, it is said to have begun when the lord of the castle proposed that “everyone should dance together, regardless of social standing, during the four days of the Obon”.
 As the name suggests, anyone of any age or gender can join in the circle, regardless of what they are wearing; moreover, because the dance involves many simple movements, even beginners can join in and readily dance to the music.
 The dancing takes place for nearly 30 nights from mid-July to early September, with the climax being four days of all-night dancing between August 13th and 16th, when tens of thousands of people dance through the night into the morning hours.